drproteus/bodyport/README.md

 A common strategy for reducing the space required by continous series is *delta encoding*.
 Doing so, the values of this series (the deltas between each element of the original) become even smaller.
 In general, we could probably store those values in 2-bytes since we're wasting the leading bits for most of the file.
 Unfortunately, the spikes yield deltas of a higher magnitude.

 So, this solution stores all values in the 2-byte signed integer range in one sequence of 2-bytes, followed by the rest of the values that require more than 2-bytes to store.
 While separating the values, we make note of where in the original sequence they go.
+Also important to keep is the length of the original sequence.

 For each of the series,